adiramani/INFO441-Battleships/README.md

     * Sending
       * Chat message model in JSON with new ID, status 201
       * Any errors that occur
+        * Errors send back with "Error: " at the beginning.

 **Game Endpoints:**
 * GET /v1/game - get an available public game
   * Output:
     * If there is a public available game, return the game object
     * Else return 400 error with text "No games available"
+    * Other Errors
+      * 403 - unauthorized user
+      * 500 - internal error
 * POST /v1/game - create a new game, return a gameID
   * Input:
       * public (bool) - whether the game is public or not
   * Output:
     * New game model in JSON with new ID
     * Error if one occurs
+      * 403 - unauthorized user
+      * 500 - internal error
+      * 400 - unable to find user
+      * 201 - success
-* GET /v1/game/{id} -return game information to play the game based on game id, if it exists
+* GET /v1/game/{id} - return game information to play the game based on game id, if it exists
   * Input:
     * gameID from request URL
   * Output:
     * Game model in JSON
     * Error if one occurs
+      * 403 - unauthorized user
+      * 400 - no available games
+      * 200 - success
+      * 500 - internal error
+* PATCH /v1/game/{id} - add another player to the game
+  *  Input:
+    * gameID from request URL
+  * Output:
+    * Updated Game model in JSON
+    * Error if one occurs
+      * 403 - unauthorized user
+      * 400 - gameid not found
+      * 200 - success
+      * 500 - internal error
 * WEBSOCKET /v1/game/play/- pipeline for moves in a game provided by a certain ID
   * Input:
     * Ensure a player is authorized, a player in the specified game, and it is their current turn